 The Problem with Sci-Hub

 Himmelstein and colleagues revealed that Sci-Hub offers 56,246,220 articles.
 This equates to 68.9% of all journal articles from active and inactive journals.
 Coverage by article type was surprising: Sci-Hub covered 77.8% of journal articles, 79.7% of proceedings, and 14.2% of books.
 Peer-reviewed scientific articles are available on the site for researchers, or anyone, to download and use.
 Coverage by year varies, with most years since 1850 having an annual coverage between 60-80%.
-Starting in 2010, Sci-Hub’s coverage dwindled, in part because users have to submit a request for articles to be downloaded onto Sci-Hub’s servers.
+However, Sci-Hub’s coverage for the year 2010 and beyond dwindled, in part because users had to submit a request for articles to be downloaded onto Sci-Hub’s servers.

 Another striking finding is that coverage was significantly higher for closed rather than open access journals (85.2% vs. 49.1%).
 Accordingly, highly cited journals were more likely to be covered by Sci-Hub.
 In order to access an article, a user has to make a request on Sci-Hub.
 Himmelstein and colleagues found that 99.3% of all these requests were fulfilled.
 Nearly 100% of all requests for journal articles were fulfilled.
 Sci-Hub also accepts donations through Paypal, QiQi, WebMoney, Yandex, and bitcoins.
 Himmelstein et al. estimated the current price of bitcoins donated to Sci-Hub at $175,000.